Singond/Latex-csvtabular/README.md

 For details see the manual of `csvsimple`.

 ### Table footer
 A footer to be printed at the bottom of every table.
+It can be empty.

 Options
 -------